eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 :session: Session structure where manage the session data.
 :key: The identifying key of the client.
       All clients connected to an agent must have different key.
-:comm: Connection used for connecting to the agent.
+:comm: Communication used for connecting to the agent.
-       All different transports have an attribute mrCommunication.
+       All different transports have a common attribute mrCommunication.
+       This parameter can not be shared between active sessions.

 ------